 Consultants & Trainers

-Chairman – Steven Ferry was born in the South of England, where he attended private schools and Art College.
-He worked both in the hospitality industry and in private service in England during the 1980s before training as a butler in England and then working as one in the United States.
-He established the International Guild of Traditional Butlers and wrote the basic manual on how to butle in the early 1990s.
-By the mid-1990s, he had left private service to focus on his writing.
+Chairman Steven Ferry was born in the South of England, where he attended private schools and Art College.
+He worked both in the hospitality industry and in private service in England during the 1980s, before training as a butler in England and then working as one in the United States.
+In the early 1990s he established the International Guild of Traditional Butlers and wrote the basic manual on how to butle.
+By the mid-1990s, he had left private service to focus on his writing career.

-Drawing on his early years as an educator in England, he had published three textbooks for the profession – “The British Butlers Bible,” “Butlers and Household Managers, 21st Century Professionals,” and “Hotel Butlers, the Great Service Differentiators” and began to train butlers in private households.
+Drawing on his early years as an educator in England and Florida, he has published three textbooks for the profession: “The British Butlers Bible,” “Butlers and Household Managers, 21st Century Professionals,” and “Hotel Butlers, the Great Service Differentiators”, and began to train butlers in private households.
 He also consulted employers about their domestic needs and occasionally assisted with personnel procurement when requested.
-He subsequently broadened his campaign to improve on service standards using the butler model, by providing training and consulting services to the hospitality industry.
+He subsequently broadened his campaign to improve service standards using the butler model, by providing training and consulting services to the hospitality industry.

-In 2003, he introduced the spa butler as a resource for hotels and resorts with spas, to assist them in bringing about the ultimate spa experience for guests and in 2006 introduced rating standards to the industry for butlers in hotels.
-He has lectured at a number of venues, including Harvard University.
+In 2003, he introduced the Spa Butler as a resource for hotels and resorts with spas, to assist them in bringing about the ultimate spa experience for guests.
+In 2006 he introduced rating standards to the hospitality industry for butlers in hotels.
+In 2007, he introduced the concept of the Guest from Hell and helped establish the HotelSafeguard program for hotels.
+Mr. Ferry has lectured about butlers and butling at a number of venues, including Harvard University.

 Prior to working in the hospitality profession, Mr. Ferry was a professor of education and worked in the non-profit sector in various capacities.
-He has close to 20 books published, as well as hundreds of articles & photographs for major US publishers and corporations.
+He has published close to 20 books, as well as hundreds of articles & photographs for major US publishers and corporations.